Perfectionist liberalism

 Perfectionist liberalism (also liberal perfectionism) has been defined by Charles Larmore (1987) as the "family of views that base political principles on 'ideals claiming to shape our overall conception of the good life, and not just our role as citizens.'"
 Joseph Raz popularised those ideas.
 Other important contemporary theorists of liberal perfectionism are George Sher and Steven Wall.
-One can also find liberal perfectionist strands of thought in the writings of early liberals like John Stuart Mill and T. H. Green.
+One can also find liberal perfectionist strands of thought in the writings of nineteenth century liberals, such as John Stuart Mill and T. H. Green, and early twentieth century liberals such as L.T.
+Hobhouse and John Dewey.

 Overview

 Perfectionist liberalism is the combination of two ideas: perfectionism and liberalism.
 What makes perfectionist liberalism perfectionist is its embracement of an objective theory of the good life (or of human well-being) and the belief that it is the business of the state to (sometimes) promote the good life of its citizens or (if a cosmopolitanism theory of justice is correct) to promote the good life of all human beings.
 What makes perfectionist liberalism liberal is that it either holds a theory of the good life that gives pride of place to the value of autonomy or that it holds a theory of the good life from which classical liberal rights and/or the principle of state neutrality can be derived (contingently, yet over a wide range of "close" possible worlds), or both.

 Often perfectionism is associated with paternalism.
 If the state is to promote the well-being of its citizens, so the reasoning, it also has to intervene with citizens' actions that are not conducive to their well-being.
 Most perfectionist liberals try to avoid this implication by showing that paternalist state action is self-defeating, i.e. they try to show that the best way for the state to promote the well-being of its citizens is to restrain itself and let each individual strive for her good by herself.
 Others bite the bullet and hold that liberalism is compatible with some amount of paternalism.